 A number of studies have shown that adopting or eliminating certain behaviors can greatly affect longevity.

 - Stop Smoking: Men who never smoked have a life expectancy 10.5 years longer than men who smoke until death.
 Women who never smoked have a life expectancy 8.9 years longer than women who smoke until death.
-The sooner one quits the greater their life expectancy increases, with most benefits gained if one quits by age 35.
+The sooner one quits, the greater their life expectancy increases, with most benefits gained if one quits by age 35.
+Quitting anything is never easy, but it is not impossible, especially when it comes to your health.
+When it comes to smoking, there are a number of ways that people can make this change.
+Whether it is trying Nicotine Gum, Patches or even Vaping (which comes with a variety of e Juice flavours), this is a positive step to take if someone is looking to become a non smoker.
 Even quitting at age 65 can have a dramatic effect.
 Men who quit at age 65 gain an average of 1.4 to 2.0 years of life expectancy, while women gain 2.7 to 3.7 years of life expectancy (Taylor & Sasselblad 2002).

 - Drink Less: Drinking 1 to 2 alcoholic drink has been associated with an increase in life expectancy, while drinking more than two drinks a day decreases your lifespan, with mortality risk increasing the more you drink (Marmot & Brunner 1991).